- Who We Are

 - SUPPORT US

-In celebration of Canada 150, this dance/drama by Bravo Niagara and Ballet Creole commemorates the story of Chloe Cooley, an enslaved woman in Upper Canada whose struggles in 1793 served as the catalyst for the passing of the first legislation in the British colonies to restrict the slave trade, setting the stage for the Underground Railroad.
+In celebration of Canada 150, this dance/drama by Ballet Creole commemorates the story of Chloe Cooley, an enslaved woman in Upper Canada whose struggles in 1793 served as the catalyst for the passing of the first legislation in the British colonies to restrict the slave trade, setting the stage for the Underground Railroad.

 Ballet Creole is a contemporary Dance Company, founded in 1990 by Patrick Parson.
 It is inspired by African Caribbean, Ballet and modern dance aesthetics.
 Ballet Creole presents an annual Dance Season in Toronto and tours extensively in the province of Ontario and beyond.
 It also runs a School of Performing Arts for pre-professional and community participants.